taintpro98/golang-server/README.md

 ### Features
-- Authenticaion using JWT
+- [x] Authenticaion using JWT
-- Realtime reserving seats concurrently using Redis, Postgresql
+- [x] Realtime reserving seats concurrently using Redis, Postgresql
-- Realtime searching a lot of records using Elastic Search
+- [x] Realtime searching a lot of records using Elastic Search
-- Realtime newsfeed using SSE, Asynq (or Kafka)
+- [x] Realtime newsfeed using SSE, Redis Pub sub
-- Peer to peer messages using Websocket
+- [ ] Peer to peer messages using Websocket

 ### Technologies
 - Elastic Search